-Short-term detention can be ordered for a maximum of 30 days.
+Short-term detention can be ordered for a maximum of 30 days.297

-The LAR safeguards the registration of asylum applications and the release of the asylum applicants from pre-removal detention centres within 6 working days, in line with the recast Asylum Procedures Directive.
-As a result, in 2016 the overall detention duration of first-time asylum applicants prior to their registration decreased to 9 days on average, thereby observing the abovementioned registration deadline.
+The LAR safeguards the registration of asylum applications and the release of the asylum applicants from pre-removal detention centres within 6 working days, in line with the recast Asylum Procedures Directive.298 As a result, in 2016 the overall detention duration of first-time asylum applicants prior to their registration decreased to 9 days on average, thereby observing the abovementioned registration deadline.
 In 2017 this practice was reverted as the average duration of detention rose to 19 days.
-After the Supreme Administrative Court acknowledged the illegality of pre-removal detention after the submission of an asylum application, the average detention duration decreased back to 9 days in 2018 but increased again to 12 days in 2019.
+After the Supreme Administrative Court acknowledged the illegality of pre-removal detention after the submission of an asylum application,299 the average detention duration decreased back to 9 days in 2018 to increase again to 12 days in 2019 and decreased in 2020 to 8 calendar days on average.
+However, it has to be noted that 14-days of medical quarantine on account of COVID-19 are excluded from the detention duration.

 Average period of pre-removal detention pending registration (days)

-Year 2015 2016 2017 2018 2019
+Year 2015 2016 2017 2018 2019 2020

-Average detention period 10 9 19 9 12
+Average detention period 10 9 19 9 12 8